Bahmni/bahmni-docker/openmrs/README.md

 * `resources/modules-pending` contains modules that are also needed for Bahmni

 The modules in `resources/modules-pending` are
-* `appframework-2.10.0.omod` - this module interferes with the OpenMRS legacy UI
 * `bahmnicore-0.93-SNAPSHOT.omod` - this module interferes with the OpenMRS legacy UI
 * `openelis-atomfeed-client-0.93-SNAPSHOT.omod` - this module is not needed until OpenElis is added to the Bahmni Docker distribution.